Sellicks Beach

 Sellicks Hill Quarry air quality assessment and monitoring

-DHUD are aware and recognise the need to consider and address the interface, operational and dust matters in relation to the Sellicks Hill Quarry during the course of the Code Amendment process.
+The Department of Housing and Urban Development recognise the need to consider and address the interface, operational and dust matters in relation to the Sellicks Hill Quarry to inform the Joint Amendment.
+DHUD’s testing is scheduled to conclude April 2026.

 Roles and responsibilities